 Constructed between 1887-1922, the Chicago Area Waterway System (CAWS) provides a connection between the inland river navigation system and the Great Lakes, facilitating the movement of commercial maritime commerce and recreational boating.
 The waterway also serves an important role in the sanitation and flood control system serving Chicago and Northwest Indiana.
 In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation and closure of the waterway.

 The CAWS is of critical importance to southern Lake Michigan ports.
 These include the ports of Milwaukee, Chicago, Indiana Harbor, Gary, and Burns Harbor – all of which either ship or receive cargo via the CAWS.
 The waterway handles approximately 15 million tons of cargo annually, including coal and coke, petroleum products, aggregates, grains, chemicals, and steel products.
 The economic importance of these cargoes is significant.
-A 2010 study by Martin Associates for the Ports of Indiana concludes that commerce through the CAWS supports 17,000 Indiana jobs and $1.9 billion in economic activity.
+A 2015 study by Martin Associates for the Ports of Indiana concludes that commerce through the CAWS supports 6,000 Indiana jobs and $477 million in economic activity.
 Similarly, a study commissioned by the Illinois Chamber of Commerce that same year concludes that closure of the waterway would result in a net economic loss to the Chicago area of $4.7 billion over 20 years.

 Asian Carp were imported into the southern United States in the 1960s and 1970s for use in the aquaculture industry.
 Flooding allowed the fish to escape into the Mississippi River system, throughout which it has since migrated.
 In recent years, Asian Carp have approached the Great Lakes through the Illinois River.
 Ecologists fear that should Asian Carp enter and infest the Great Lakes, they will diminish the food supply for native fish species and negatively impact the aquatic ecosystem.